ariessalvador/Java-Design-Patterns/State Pattern/README.md

         myAccount.activate(); // displays "Account is activated!"

         // Deposit to the account
-        myAccount.deposit(1000.0); // update balance and display account number and current balance.
+        myAccount.deposit(1000.0); // update balance and display account number and current balance

         // Withdraw from the account
-        myAccount.withdraw(1323300.0); // update balance and display account number and current balance.
+        myAccount.withdraw(1000.0); // update balance and display account number and current balance

         // Close the account
         myAccount.close(); // displays "Account is closed!"

-        // Attempt to activate a closed account myAccount.activate(); // displays "You cannot activate a closed account!"
+        // Attempt to activate the closed account myAccount.activate(); // Displays "You cannot activate a closed account!"

-        // Attempt to suspend a closed account myAccount.activate(); // displays "You cannot suspend a closed account!"
+        // Attempt to suspend the closed account myAccount.activate(); // Displays "You cannot suspend a closed account!"

-        // Attempt to withdraw from a closed account myAccount.withdraw(500.0); // Show message "You cannot withdraw from a closed account!".
+        // Attempt to withdraw from the closed account myAccount.withdraw(500.0); // Shows message "You cannot withdraw from a closed account!"

-        // Attempt to deposit into a closed account myAccount.deposit(1000.0); // Show message "You cannot deposit into a closed account!".
+        // Attempt to deposit into the closed account myAccount.deposit(1000.0); // Shows message "You cannot deposit into a closed account!"
     }
 }